-In this issue of the CWCapital Markets Update, we focus on the fundamentals and trends affecting national commercial real estate debt markets.
-Our feature includes our annual assessment of the multi-family fundamentals.
+This CWCapital Markets Update focuses on the fundamentals and trends affecting national commercial real estate debt markets.
 We synthesize and present information gathered from various industry research, public resources, and our own research.

-- Cyclical highs and volatility in property prices
+- Cyclical highs in property prices, volatility, and negative fundamentals

 For the complete commentary, stats and graphs:

-- Vacancy rates – For the trailing 1-yr period, vacancy rates increased slightly for all property types, (10 to 60bp).
-Higher deliveries in all property types except retail, with multi-family absorption below 1.0x deliveries for first time since 2009.
-We expect continued vacancy increases as construction pipeline is delivered.
+- Vacancy rates – For the trailing 1-yr period, vacancy rates increased for all property types, (20 to 120bp).
+Although deliveries grew in all categories (except retail) over 2017’s pace, absorption for all asset classes was less than 1.0x.
+This is the first time that all categories were negative in the past 15 years.
+We expect continued vacancy increases across all categories as heavy construction pipelines in multi-family and warehouse property types are delivered.

 Debt Capital Markets

-- Conduit delinquency rates dropped to 3.00% this month.
-Estimated 80% of delinquencies in the 06/07 vintages.
+- Conduit delinquency rates dropped to 1.92% this month.
+Majority of delinquencies remain in 06/07 vintages.